-Mr. Lee, aged 62, was appointed a director of the Company in November 2019.
-He is a practicing solicitor and a partner of Messrs.
+Mr. Lee, aged 63, was appointed a director of the Company in November 2019.
+He is a practicing solicitor and the managing partner of Messrs.
 Woo Kwan Lee & Lo, Solicitors & Notaries.
 Mr. Lee obtained a Bachelor of Laws degree and Postgraduate Certificate in Laws from The University of Hong Kong and qualified as a solicitor in Hong Kong, England and Wales, Singapore and Australian Capital Territory, Australia.

-Mr. Lee is currently one of the chairmen of The Listing Review Committee of The Stock Exchange of Hong Kong Limited, a chairman of the Appeal Tribunal Panel (Buildings), a non-official member of the InnoHK Steering Committee, and a member of the Campaign Committee of The Community Chest of Hong Kong.
+Mr. Lee is currently a member of Chairman pool of The Listing Review Committee of The Stock Exchange of Hong Kong Limited, a chairman of the Appeal Tribunal Panel (Buildings), a non-official member of the InnoHK Steering Committee, and a member of the Campaign Committee of The Community Chest of Hong Kong.

-Mr. Lee is a non-executive director of Safety Godown Company Limited and an independent non-executive director of KWG Group Holdings Limited and China Mobile Limited respectively.
+Mr. Lee is a non-executive director of Safety Godown Company Limited and an independent non-executive director of China Mobile Limited.
 All of these companies are listed on the Hong Kong Stock Exchange.
 He is also an independent non-executive director of S. F. Holding Co., Ltd from 20 December 2022, a company listed on the Shenzhen Stock Exchange.
 He was a non-executive director of CSPC Pharmaceutical Group Limited (until 1 January 2021).
-He was also an independent non-executive director of China Pacific Insurance (Group) Co., Ltd. (until 12 May 2020) and Esprit Holdings Limited (until 1 January 2021).
+He was also an independent non-executive director of Esprit Holdings Limited (until 1 January 2021) and KWG Group Holdings Limited (until 1 March 2024) respectively.
 Save as disclosed above, Mr. Lee has not held any directorships in public companies the securities of which are listed on the securities market in Hong Kong or overseas in the last three years.